98548J/98548J.github.io/docs/engineering/2023-12-21-RebuildOverview&Brainstorm.md

 ## **Wings**

 As we explore different designs for adding wings to our robot, we have identified three options: door hinge, drop-down, and flap.
 Door hinge wings function like a door hinge on the side of the robot and fold out from a horizontal position, but they do move tri-balls in the process. drop-down wings drop from a vertical position without moving any tri-balls, making deployment easier and consuming less air from the pneumatics.
-Flap wings are fixed together and can be flung down in front of the robot, allowing them to push a small group of tri-balls.
+Flap wings are fixed together and can be flung down in front of the robot, allowing it to push a small group of tri-balls.

 While designing the wings for our new robot, we decided against using the same fold-out wings from our previous robot.
 These wings were problematic as they kept pushing tri-balls in unintended directions.
 We opted instead for drop-down wings that would allow for smoother tri-ball release and deployment with reduced air usage from the pneumatics.